Claire Dean

 Dance

 The people of Puno manifest their joys and sorrows through dance and music.
 They do this by dancing through the streets, squares, and parks of the city.
 Traditional dancers, alive with color from their costumes, arrive from rural areas of Puno, accompanied by the rhythm of ancestral instruments such as pinquillos, quenas, tarkas, and sikus.
 Currently, there are several dances of Puno that have been declared Cultural heritage of the Nation.
-One of them is the Carnival of Patambuco which brings together in its choreography the agricultural cycle and the importance of land and water, as well as the Andean cosmovision.
+One of them is the Carnival of Patambuco, which brings together the agricultural cycle and the importance of land and water in its choreography, as well as the Andean cosmovision.

 Ancestral dances are just as important as the costumes and masks at the Virgen de la Candelaria festival.
 There are a number of traditional dances at the festival and this traditional "dance-off" is taken very seriously!
 Learn more on your Puno to Lake Titicaca tours if you are lucky enough to be in Puno for this incredible festival!